Girish21/speed-metal-stack/README.md

 ## Important 🚧

 Fly requires a globally unique name for all the apps, and we've used the directory name and random hash as the app name.
 Of course, you can change this anytime you want BEFORE launching the app with Fly CLI.
 But it's not a big deal since you can reassign the internal Fly URL to any custom domain by adding a [`CNAME`][cname] record to your custom domain pointing to the Fly internal URL.
 We'll see that later when deploying the app to production.

+## Available scripts

+- `build` - compile and build the express server, Remix app, Tailwind in `production` mode
+- `dev` - starts the express server, Remix watcher, Tawilwind CLI in watch mode
+- `format` - runs prettier on the codebase and fixes fixable issues
+- `lint` - runs ESLint on the codebase
+- `new:blog` - create a new Blog post template from the command line
+- `start` - starts the express server (should only be executed after running `npm run build`)
+- `test` - runs `vitest`
+- `test:e2e:dev` - starts the cypress runner in development mode
+- `test:e2e:run` - starts the cypress runner in CI mode
+- `typecheck` - runs type check on the codebase

 ## Fly Setup 🛠